tarlepp/angular-firebase-material-demo/README.md

 their website [https://firebase.google.com/](https://firebase.google.com/).

 After you have created new application you need to make some [security rules](https://firebase.google.com/docs/database/security/quickstart) for the used data storage.
-Below is configuration that my demo application uses, so you can use the same within your application.
+Below is configuration that this demo application uses, so you can use the same within your application.

 ```